John W. Dunnington

 John William Dunnington (May 18, 1833 – March 10, 1882) was a Confederate military officer in the American Civil War.
-Born in 1833 in Kentucky, Dunnington joined the United States Navy in 1849 and graduated from the United States Naval Academy six years later.
-With the outbreak of the American Civil War in 1861, Dunnington resigned his naval commission and joined the Confederacy, being appointed as an officer in the Confederate States Navy.
-He commanded the gunboat CSS Tuscarora from August of that year until the vessel burned in November.
-After a stint aboard the gunboat CSS McRae, Dunnington took command of the gunboat CSS Pontchartrain in early 1862 and saw action at the Battle of Island Number Ten.
+Born in 1833 in Kentucky, Dunnington joined the United States Navy in 1849 and attended the United States Naval Academy.
+With the outbreak of the American Civil War in 1861, Dunnington resigned his naval commission, joined the Confederacy, and was appointed as an officer in the Confederate States Navy.
+Initially assigned to CSS McRae, he commanded the gunboat CSS Tuscarora before the latter vessel burned in November.
+After a brief command of the CSS Calhoun in late 1861, Dunnington took command of the gunboat CSS Pontchartrain in early 1862 and saw action at the Battle of Island Number Ten.
 On June 17, Dunnington and a detachment from Pontchartrain operated two guns taken from the vessel as part of the Confederate defenses in the Battle of St. Charles.

 Following the Confederate defeat at St. Charles, Dunnington went to Little Rock, Arkansas, where he was appointed chief of ordnance for the Trans-Mississippi Department in August.
-Afterwards, Dunnington was assigned to oversee Confederate river defenses in Arkansas, and commanded a brigade during the Battle of Arkansas Post in January 1863.
-After the Confederate surrender at Arkansas Post, Dunnington was held at the prisoner-of-war camp at Johnson's Island until he was exchanged in May 1863.
-He then participated in unsuccessful international missions to secure supplies for the Confederacy, commanded a blockade runner, and was eventually transferred to the James River Squadron.
+Afterward, Dunnington was assigned to oversee Confederate river defenses in Arkansas, and commanded a brigade during the Battle of Arkansas Post in January 1863.
+After the Confederate surrender at Arkansas Post, Dunnington was held at the prisoner-of-war camp at Johnson's Island until he was exchanged in April or May 1863.
+He then participated in an unsuccessful international mission to secure supplies for the Confederacy, commanded the blockade runner Owl for a run from Bermuda to Wilmington, North Carolina, and was eventually transferred to the James River Squadron.
 Dunnington took command of the ironclad CSS Virginia II in December 1864, and commanded her at the Battle of Trent's Reach in January 1865.
 After service as a major in a naval brigade, Dunnington surrendered on April 26, 1865, in the closing days of the war.
 He then moved to Tennessee where he farmed, dying in 1882.